w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * Show examples of text passages with clear, easy to understand, and easy to read language.
 Compare those with passages that do not meet these requirements.
 Emphasize that clear and easy to understand  passages are essential for people with disabilities and benefit all.
 * Demonstrate use of active versus passive voice in sentence structures.
-Explain how addressing the reader directly and identifying the person or thing carrying the action helps several groups of people with disabilities understand the content easier.
+Explain how addressing the reader directly and identifying the person or thing carrying the action helps people understand the content easier.
 Emphasize how this improves the ability of several groups of people with disabilities to understand text.
 * Demonstrate how different font types and sizes impact readability of the content.
-Demonstrate use of font types, such as Sans Serif
+Demonstrate use of font types, such as Sans Serif, that provide a good reading experience.
+Explain that defining which fonts to use is a designers responsibility.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; give students a piece of text with passive voice and ask them to turn it into active voice.
-Assess how students convert passive to active voice.
 * Practical &mdash; Give students a piece of text that uses convoluted language and ask them to turn it into clearer and easier to understand language.
 Assess how students convert difficult to understand passages of text into easier to understand pieces.
+* Practical &mdash; Give students a piece of text with passive voice and ask them to turn it into active voice.
+Assess how students convert passive to active voice.
+* Short Answer Questions &mdash; Ask students about font types that provide a good reading experience.
+Assess how studnets identify font types that provide good reading experience.

 {% include excol.html type="end" %}